 Expert Senior Living Advisors from A Place for Mom can help direct you to nursing homes.
-Together, we will find the perfect fit for your loved one; and we will provide direction and support as needed.
-We partner with 2 nursing homes in Kapolei and the surrounding area, so there are many options to choose from.
+Together, we will find the perfect fit for your loved one, and we will provide direction and support as needed.
+With 4 senior care options in Kapolei and the surrounding area, there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 A nursing home community provides room and board to at least two seniors who are not related by blood or by marriage to the administrator.
 A nursing home community provides its occupants with around-the-clock care administered by registered nurses.
 These caregivers offer healthcare services for seniors who are unable to take care of their needs due to mental or physical conditions, including age.

 This type of community is a helpful and comfortable care choice for individuals 65 years or older, however nursing homes will usually individuals 55 and older (a rarity in the realm of senior care).As a resident of a nursing home, you can expect the right to be free from restraints, have protections against involuntary transfer or discharge, participate in activities, and have your representative notified about your care.
 Often times seniors may decide life in a nursing home due to a physical or mental condition that makes it difficult for them to accomplish the activities of daily living.
 A large number of inhabitants tend to be single women with smaller social support groups, and almost 50% of nursing home residents are older than the age of 85.
 Types of amenities and services offered at nursing homes might include room and board, skilled nursing or medical care, meal programs, and wound care for pressure sores or a surgical wound.
 There are some services that may come at a cost to residents which can include specially prepared food, flowers and plants, and personal clothing.